Landlords and property management firms need to be aware of a change to the SCRA lease termination laws.

 The Servicemembers Civil Relief Act protects servicemembers from a host of legal actions, including foreclosures and evictions, without a court order.
 The Servicemembers Civil Relief Act also allows servicemembers to terminate a lease — without penalty — under certain circumstances and conditions.

 These include if the servicemember receives a PCS — permanent change of station — or if the servicemember receives orders for a deployment of at least 90 days.
-The servicemember is required to provide notice to the landlord in writing, as well as a copy of the orders.
+The servicemember must provide notice to the landlord in writing, as well as a copy of the orders.

 Lease Terminations and the SCRA

-President Donald Trump recently signed two new veterans’ bills into law.
+However, when President Donald Trump signed two new veterans’ bills into law in 2019, these protections were expanded.
 One of these bills, the Veterans Benefits and Transition Act, deals with lease termination as it relates to servicemembers.

 Now, however, landlords and property managers must, by law, allow the surviving spouse out of the lease without charging any fees.